 While Kiawah Island offers Five Star accommodations and service, unparalleled natural beauty, and some of America’s most revered Lowcountry cuisine, our rich golf history and collection of five distinct championship courses provides golfers incentive enough to visit the resort.
-Before planning the specifics of a golf trip to Kiawah Island there are several different factors that one should consider to help make the Kiawah experience best fit the needs of the group.
+Before planning the specifics of bringing a golf group to Kiawah Island there are several different factors that one should consider to help make the Kiawah experience best fit the needs of the group.
 We’ve listed a few things to consider below to help you start planning your trip to the site of the 2012 PGA Championship:

 Accommodations: Is your group interested in the most luxurious option available, or is budget the driving factor in your accommodation selection?
 You can choose from the Five Star Sanctuary Hotel, our award winning ocean front property, or our collection of villas and homes that offer up to eight bedrooms and allow guests to experience the resort in the most economical way possible.

 Time of year: While the spring and fall are considered the prime golf seasons here at Kiawah, the courses are open all year and there are fantastic values available from December-March.
 The courses are over-seeded in the winter months, keeping them a lush green and in perfect condition, and the mild weather makes an off-season trip worth considering.